dxw/playbook/guides/how-we-do-user-research.md

    the associated records of consent.

-1. If using the client’s consent materials is not possible, or if the client asks us to do confidential research, we can use the dxw digital [information sheet](https://drive.google.com/open?id=19lm5_gzzqzVP0NnNZZiqPhEwW2_i2bkI5apAaie4-4M) and
+1. If using the client’s consent materials is not possible, or if the client asks us to do confidential research, we can use the dxw [information sheet](https://drive.google.com/open?id=19lm5_gzzqzVP0NnNZZiqPhEwW2_i2bkI5apAaie4-4M) and
    [consent form](https://drive.google.com/open?id=1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k)